Jose-MPM/Notes/Courses/English V/English Topics.md

         - *Who*: is only used when referring to people.
         - *Where*: is used when referring to a place or location:
             * _Where_ is the library?
+            * Where is the closest and economical hotel?
         - *When*: is used to refer to a time or an ocassion (I want to know the time).
+            *
         - *What*: is used to refer to specific information.
             * What is the time?
 Qué hora es?
+            * What are you holding in your left hand?
         - *Why*: is used to obtain an explanation or a reason.
 (I want to know the reason).
             * Why do we need a nanny?
             * Why does he complain all the time?
-(Por qué se queja todo el tiempo?)
+(Por qué el se queja todo el tiempo?)
         - *How*: is used to describe the manner that something is done.
-(How can I learn English quickly)
+(How can I learn English quickly?)
             * _How much_: refers to a quantity or a price (Uncountable nouns).
             * _How many_: refers to a quantity (Countable nouns).
             * _How often_: refers to frequency.
+                - How often do you go out with your girlfriend?
             * _How far_: refers to distance.
+                - How far is the perro negro pizzas from chapultepec subway?

         - *Which*: is used when a choice needs to be made. = I want to know the thing between alternatives
             * Which is better - this one or that one?
+                - Which is better to exercise at home or at the GYM?

 ## U1M2 Facts, Routines and Momentary Actions